Seagate/cortx-re/solutions/community-deploy/cloud/AWS/README.md

 terraform validate && terraform apply -var-file user.tfvars --auto-approve
 ```

-**Note:** AWS instance public ipaddress of N-nodes will be visible once above terraform script execution is completed.
+**Note:** AWS instance public ipaddress of N-nodes can be selected from the terraform script execution output.

 ## Network and Storage Configuration.